War of the Strategists at Alicante 2023

 The battle soon began in epic fashion, with both sides launching arrows and other projectiles at each other as the two lines closed to combat distance ready to test their swords and spirits in the crucible of teeny tiny tabletop war!

-Lit by the camp fires on the mountain named after Abd al-Malik ibn Marwan's sand-blasted wailing muzzein, the Berbers had used their mobility to reshuffle their units to put the right troops in front of the Ghaznavid elephant Corps, and brought up the almost-mythical anti-elephant threat of Medium cavalry Commander Zaid and his (once dismounted) Elite Javelineers, fresh from their sweaty saddles (and pleased to be away from them in this heat) to feint at the mighty beasts.
+As the streets of Caasablanca filled with laughter for the festival of Tripolitania's mostly-Sunni Surrealist Kebab-shop, the Berbers had used their mobility to reshuffle their units to put the right troops in front of the Ghaznavid elephant Corps, and brought up the almost-mythical anti-elephant threat of Medium cavalry Commander Zaid and his (once dismounted) Elite Javelineers, fresh from their sweaty saddles (and pleased to be away from them in this heat) to feint at the mighty beasts.

 L'Art de la Guerre hint - You can dismount any mounted troops at the very start of a game of ADLG if your opponent has deployed any elephants, war wagons or fortifications.
 I tend not to do this as you're sacrificing the mobility that being mounted gives you, but in this case with a narrow table and when it's only LH and a potentially specialist anti-elephant unit in the shape of MCv Javelin Elite, dismounting as Elite javelinmen, its a bit of a no-brainer to get a few of the guys off their horses. hey then become pedestrians for the whole game